 Security for Sensitive Proposal Work

-Security is a notable part of the pitch, especially for defense-oriented use cases.
-GovSignals publicly references FedRAMP High, CMMC 2.0 compliance, SOC 2 on higher tiers, and a DoD IL5 environment.
-Those are not side notes for contractors handling controlled data.
-They need direct confirmation during procurement.
+Security is a key aspect of the pitch, especially for defense-oriented use cases.
+GovSignals publicly references FedRAMP High, CMMC 2.0 compliance, SOC 2 for higher tiers, and a DoD IL5 environment.
+These are not minor details for contractors handling controlled data; they require direct confirmation during procurement.

 Pros